apache/calcite/site/_docs/kafka_adapter.md

 The Kafka adapter exposes an Apache Kafka topic as a STREAM table, so it can be queried using [Calcite Stream SQL]({{ site.baseurl }}/docs/stream.html).
-Note that the adapter will not attempt to scan all topics, instead users need to configure tables manually, one Kafka stream table is mapping to one Kafka topic.
+Note that the adapter will not attempt to scan all topics, instead, users need to configure tables manually, one Kafka stream table is mapping to one Kafka topic.

 A basic example of a model file is given below: